ongr-io/SettingsBundle/Resources/doc/index.rst

 As ONGR is created with systems using load balancers in mind, this bundle includes cookie based Sessionless authentication and cookie based Flash bag.

-Using this bundle you can easily create, update and manage your sites settings.
+Using this bundle you can easily create, update and manage your sites' settings.

 While using personal settings you can specify which settings can be seen for chosen visitors e.g.: handy for A/B testing.